 Direct participants of the project are pedagogues, trainers, multipliers and former volunteers who are involved in various formats of international mobility.
 This includes young adults with educational disadvantages or disabilities (people with intellectual, learning-related, physical, sensory or other disabilities as well as people with educational disadvantages – learning difficulties, language difficulties, early school leavers, low-skilled, young people with poor school performance).

 Activities and methodology

-The project is divided into four phases:
+The project was divided into four phases:

-February 2020 to October 2020 – Development phase: Basics, practices and methods are collected, exercises and learning modules designed and concepts developed.
+– Development phase: Basics, practices and methods are collected, exercises and learning modules designed and concepts developed.

 This project has been funded with support from the European Commission.